arschles/www/content/blog/2020-06-22-async-await.md

 ### async/await 🥇

 Alrighty, we're here folks!
-The promised land 🎉🥳🍤.
+The `Promise`d land 🎉🥳🍤.
 We can get rid of passing functions to functions, `then`, and all that forgetting to put the rest of your program into the `then`.

 All with this 🔥 pattern.
 Check it: